mvilrokx/autd-js-front-end-dev-guide/chapter-3/README.md

 # HTML Starter Page
 As we are going to build JavaScript that runs in the browser, we need a web page that can be loaded in the browser.
 For now, this page will be blank, it will just contain a reference to our JavaScript so that it runs when we load the web page.
-Open you favorite IDE, create an ```index.html``` file in the root folder of your project and put the following HTML in that file:
+Open your favorite IDE, create an ```index.html``` file in the root folder of your project and put the following HTML in that file:

 ```html
 <!DOCTYPE html>